Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 Pontevedra → Caldas de Reis

-Caldas de Reis has been a thermal springs town since Roman times.
-Soak the legs in the public foot baths in the town center — free, and exactly what tired feet want.
+Caldas de Reis sits between the rivers Umia and Bermaña.
+The town has been a thermal springs destination since Roman times — soak tired feet in the public foot baths in the town center.
+Free, and exactly what the body wants after 24 km.

-Mostly gentle terrain through farmland and forest.
-A few cafés along the way.
+Mostly gentle terrain.
 Watch for vine-covered Galician hórreos — stone granaries on stilts.

 🌶️